oneforawe/ai-vision-for-endoscopy/README.md

 Check that the results (in the folder `output/infer/MNv2a/2-processed/by_abnorm/data_B/Round_03`) are similar to previously calculated results in the `Round_01` and `Round_02` folders.
 In particular, examine the files in the `evaluations/figures/` folder and the `results/output_scores.csv` file.

+If this test works, then the source code should work for you.
+See the `README` in the `ai_vision_for_endoscopy` folder for guidance on the code.

 ## Further Context